 If you've been with Around The Town long, you have heard me talk about stylist Jennifer Rosson and her website Style Your Life.
 I have had many opportunities over the years to glean valuable information and inspiration from Jennifer.
 This lady has a lot to offer.
 Twice I have hosted a mini style seminar (yes you can hire her to come to you one-on-one or you can invite friends over and have her speak).

 Another FREE opportunity to use Jennifer is provided by Fashion Valley Mall.
 If you contact the mall and sign up for an appointment with Jennifer, you will get her exclusively for 2 hours to help you with your styling or shopping needs (the mall pays her fee).
-Sweet, right?
+Sweet, right? *Update: the program with Fashion Valley has been suspended due to COVID-19.
+Hopefully it will resume in the future.
 Please check her out and "like" her page for lots of good info! http://www.styleyourlifeblog.com/

 Quiet Days are on select days every month.
 Escape the noise and hectic pace of everyday life.
 Enjoy some solitude and balance activity and contemplation in your life.
 The day is yours to create, experience time on your own to meditate in the chapel or the gardens, to enjoy nature or to catch up on some much-needed rest.
 A private room with bed and sink are included.
 Quiet Days are during the hours of 9:00am and 4:00pm.
 The cost is $35.00 per person includes a beautiful lunch.
 Please pre-register by calling 760-757-3659 or online HERE.